 Previously, if you were insolvent – that is, you were unable to pay your debts or meet your liabilities – bankruptcy was the only formal mechanism available for you to settle your debts and get protection from your creditors.

-The Personal Insolvency Act 2012 was signed into law in December 2012.
-The Act was amended by Part 7 of the Courts and Civil Law (Miscellaneous Provisions) Act 2013 and a series of Statutory Instruments has been made in order to bring the various sections into effect and implement the new personal insolvency system.
-Further amendments are proposed in the Companies (Miscellaneous Provisions) Bill 2013.
+The Personal Insolvency Act 2012 became law in December 2012.
+The Act was amended by Part 7 of the Courts and Civil Law (Miscellaneous Provisions) Act 2013 and a series of Statutory Instruments has been made in order to bring the various sections into effect and implement the personal insolvency system.
+Further amendments were made by the Companies (Miscellaneous Provisions) Act 2013.

-The Act has introduced 3 new debt resolution mechanisms to help mortgage-holders and other people with unsustainable debt to reach agreements with their creditors.
-The new mechanisms offer different solutions to people in different situations.
+The Act introduced 3 new debt resolution mechanisms to help mortgage-holders and other people with unsustainable debt to reach agreements with their creditors.
+These mechanisms offer different solutions to people in different situations.